mcatanzaro/mclazy/README.md

 1. Packages that need some sort of manual intervention will fail to build.
 You'll need to update and fix these packages manually.
 Make sure to attach these manual builds to your side tag!
+    - It may be convenient to do this directly from mclazy's checkout, because mclazy will leave the package partially updated for you.
+See the instructions below.
     - Don't forget to sync your changes to Rawhide if necessary!
 1. Monitor Koji to ensure that your builds succeed.
 You will need to manually intervene if things go wrong.